apache/reef/website/src/site/markdown/glossary.md

 On typical resource managers, an Evaluator is a process executing inside a container.
 Depending on the resource manager, that process may or may not be guarded by a resource or security isolation layer.

-This also means that the Evaluator, not the Task, is the unit of resource consumption: while an Evaluator is occupying a Container, that Container is "used" from the perspective of the Resource Manager.That is true even if the Evaluator is idle from the perspective of the Driver, i.e. when no Task is running on it.
+This also means that the Evaluator, not the Task, is the unit of resource consumption: while an Evaluator is occupying a Container, that Container is "used" from the perspective of the Resource Manager.
+That is true even if the Evaluator is idle from the perspective of the Driver, i.e. when no Task is running on it.

 ###<a name="task"></a>Task